 7. Apply for Federal and Texas State Tax Exemptions

-As a nonprofit, you do not have to pay taxes, but you must apply with the IRS and the state to get this status of tax-exempt organization.
+As a nonprofit, you do not have to pay taxes, but you must apply with the Internal Revenue Service (IRS) and the state to get this status of tax-exempt organization.
 Tax-exempt organizations have advantages over those which are not but there are processes one must follow to get this status.
 Let’s have a look –

 501(c)3 Federal Tax Exemption

-When starting a nonprofit in Texas, you must apply for the Texas franchise and sales tax exemption.
-All nonprofits are qualified to receive this exemption, but you will need to file for this status with the state first.
+When starting a 501(c)3 nonprofit corporation in Texas, you must apply for the Texas franchise and sales tax exemptions.
+All nonprofits are qualified to receive this exemption, but you will need to apply for this status with the state first.

-If you plan on purchasing an office in Texas, you are also eligible for property tax relief.
-To get this exemption, you will need to have your 501(c)3 status from the IRS and your Texas Franchise tax exemption.
+If your nonprofit corporation plans on purchasing an office in Texas, you are also eligible for property tax relief.
+To get this exemption, you will need to have your 501(c)3 nonprofit status from the IRS and your Texas Franchise tax exemption.
 50-299 is a downloadable form on the Comptroller’s website.
 There is no extra fee, but you must apply between January 1st and April 30th.
 The chief appraiser will determine whether you qualify for the exemption.

 8. Apply for Necessary Texas State Business Licenses